Ormat Technologies, Inc. research snapshot

 information Richness

 B-level information richness.
-ORA has public SEC filings, quarterly earnings releases, investor presentations, analyst coverage from multiple firms (Bernstein, Argus, Zacks), and financial databases.
-However, geothermal project economics are less transparent than solar or wind, and negative FCF makes standard utility valuation frameworks less applicable.
+ORA has SEC filings, quarterly earnings releases, investor presentations, earnings call transcripts, and coverage from at least 13 analysts including JPMorgan, Barclays, RBC, TD Cowen, Oppenheimer, and UBS.
+Geothermal and EGS project economics are less transparent than conventional solar or wind, and negative FCF complicates utility-style valuation.

 bias Check